getflourish/Sketch-Style-Inventory/Readme.md

 ## Smart Move

-Allows you to pull or push layers in relation to the selected layer.
+`experimental` Allows you to pull or push layers in relation to the selected layer.

 * Pull Left `shift` + `⌘` + `⌥` + `←`
 * Pull Up `shift` + `⌘` + `⌥` + `↑`